Apple's Treasury Management: The Hidden Mastery

 This anomaly demands a deeper analysis!

-An increase or decrease in a company’s Operating Cash Flow is closely related to its performance in the consumer market, specifically its Sales/Revenue.
+An increase or decrease in a company’s Net Operating Cash Flow is closely related to its performance in the consumer market, specifically its Sales/Revenue.
 In 2023, Apple’s Net Sales decreased by 2.80%.

 Apple’s Liquidity Metrics Fall Below the Industry Average